Foss v Harbottle: Facts

 enclosing and planting the same in an ornamental and park-like manner, and erecting houses thereon with attached gardens and pleasure-grounds, and selling, letting or otherwise disposing thereof.

-This became Victoria Park, Manchester.
+This became Victoria Park.
 Subsequently, an Act of Parliament incorporated the company.
-The claimants alleged that property of the company had been misapplied and wasted and various mortgages were given improperly over the company's property.
+The claimants alleged that the company's property had been misapplied and wasted, and that various mortgages had been improperly granted over the company's land.
 They asked that the guilty parties be held accountable to the company and that a receiver be appointed.

-The defendants were the five company directors (Thomas Harbottle, Joseph Adshead, Henry Byrom, John Westhead, Richard Bealey) and the solicitors and architect (Joseph Denison, Thomas Bunting and Richard Lane); and also H. Rotton, E. Lloyd, T. Peet, J. Biggs and S. Brooks, the several assignees of Byrom, Adshead and Westhead, who had become bankrupts.
+The defendants were the five company directors (Thomas Harbottle, Joseph Adshead, Henry Byrom, John Westhead, and Richard Bealey), the solicitors and architect (Joseph Denison, Thomas Bunting, and Richard Lane), and also H. Rotton, E. Lloyd, T. Peet, J. Biggs and S. Brooks, the several assignees of Byrom, Adshead, and Westhead, who had become bankrupt.

 Judgment

-Wigram VC dismissed the claim and held that when a company is wronged by its directors it is only the company that has standing to sue.
-In effect the court established two rules.
-Firstly, the "proper plaintiff rule" is that a wrong done to the company may be vindicated by the company alone.
-Secondly, the "majority rule principle" states that if the alleged wrong can be confirmed or ratified by a simple majority of members in a general meeting, then the court will not interfere (legal term).
+Wigram VC dismissed the claim and held that when a company is wronged by its directors, it is only the company that has standing to sue.
+In effect, the court established two rules.
+First, the "proper plaintiff rule" provides that a wrong done to the company may be vindicated by the company alone.
+Second, the "majority rule principle" states that if the alleged wrong can be confirmed or ratified by a simple majority of members in a general meeting, the court will not interfere (legal term).

-The Victoria Park Company is an incorporated body, and the conduct with which the Defendants are charged in this suit is an injury not to the Plaintiffs exclusively; it is an injury to the whole corporation by individuals whom the corporation entrusted with powers to be exercised only for the good of the corporation.
-And from the case of The Attorney-General v Wilson (1840) Cr & Ph 1 (without going further) it may be stated as undoubted law that a bill or information by a corporation will lie to be relieved in respect of injuries which the corporation has suffered at the hands of persons standing in the situation of the directors upon this record.
-This bill, however, differs from that in The Attorney-General v Wilson in this – that, instead of the corporation being formally represented as Plaintiffs, the bill in this case is brought by two individual corporators, professedly on behalf of themselves and all the other members of the corporation, except those who committed the injuries complained of—the Plaintiffs assuming to themselves the right and power in that manner to sue on behalf of and represent the corporation itself.
+The Victoria Park Company is an incorporated body, and the conduct with which the defendants are charged in this suit is an injury not to the plaintiffs exclusively; it is an injury to the whole corporation by individuals whom the corporation entrusted with powers to be exercised only for the good of the corporation.
+And from the case of Attorney-General v Wilson (1840) Cr & Ph 1 (without going further) it may be stated as undoubted law that a bill or information by a corporation will lie to be relieved in respect of injuries which the corporation has suffered at the hands of persons standing in the situation of the directors upon this record.
+This bill, however, differs from that in Attorney-General v Wilson in this – that, instead of the corporation being formally represented as plaintiffs, the bill in this case is brought by two individual corporators, professedly on behalf of themselves and all the other members of the corporation, except those who committed the injuries complained of—the plaintiffs assuming to themselves the right and power in that manner to sue on behalf of and represent the corporation itself.